rachelschipull/socialfy/README.md

 ### Current status

 Working on token refresh and getting it to work with typescript.
 Open to PRs if you're feeling fancy.
+Currently the auth.ts is silly putty, if you are trying run this locally, fyi.